docker-flow/docker-flow-proxy/docs/swarm-mode-manual.md

-# Running Docker Flow Proxy In Swarm Mode With Manual Reconfiguration
+# Running Docker Flow Proxy With Manual Reconfiguration

 *Docker Flow Proxy* running in the *swarm* mode is designed to leverage the features introduced in Docker v1.12.